zachch/csv-trello/README.md

    address bar)
 3. A CSV file will be downloaded automatically

+If importing into JIRA, when it asks for _Date format_ give it `yyyy-MM-dd'T'HH:mm:ss.SSSZ`.

 ## Contributing

 We recommend all users to install the extension from the